 You have now reached the end of your Danish Education and are ready for the exam.
-An exam that is important and might decide part of your future.
-That is why the exam is very important and you might need some tips and tricks to calm down your nerves.
+An exam that could decide part of your future .
+That is why the exam is very important and you might need some tips and tricks to calm down and be ready.

-Taking the exam is a piece of cake for someone and a nightmare for others.
+An exam can be a piece of cake for someone and a nightmare for others.
 We have collected some good advices for you to get through the written and the oral exam in the best way.

 The written exam

-- Take breaks.
+- Breaks.
 You are placed at your table for several hours, so it is important to have breaks during the exam.
-Take a walk to the bathroom – even if you do not have to go.
-The time you spend away from writing can give you some surplus for your brain and what may seems unmanageable, can be fixed.
+You may visit the toilet – even if you don't have to.
+The time you spend away from writing can provide you with some new ideas and solutions so what may seemed unmanageable, can be fixed.

 - Use assistive devices.
-Check which devices and books you are allowed bring.
-It is a good idea to this the day before so you are prepared.
+Check which devices and books you are allowed to bring so you are prepared.

-- Read the exam paper description very thoroughly, so you make sure that you haven't misunderstood the content or questions.
+- Read the exam paper description very thoroughly, so you are sure that you haven't misunderstood the content or question.

 - Use the time.
-When only half of the exam has passed you may feel that you are done.
-But use remember to use extra time to read the assignment thoroughly through – even though you have read it four times then make it five.
+If you are finished before time remember to use extra time to read the assignment thoroughly through – even though you have read it four times then make it five.
 Take a break, visit the toilet and read it again.

-When the written exam is (well) done, it is time to prepare for the oral exam where focus is on your speak and presentation of a topic.
-It is important to practice the language, the presentation and pronunciation.
+When the written exam is (well) done, it is time to prepare for the oral exam where focus is on presentation of a topic.
+It is important to practice the language, the presentation and pronunciation before.

 The oral exam

 - Make a good entrance.
 Take a deep breath and smile.
-Shake hands or albow with both teacher and censor.
-That will make a good first impression and a relaxed situation that contributes to a good exam.
+Shake hands or say hi to both teacher and censor.
+That will make a good first impression and ease the atmosphere and contribute to a good exam.

 - Ask questions: “Undskyld, kan du stille spørgsmålet igen?” or “vil du være sød at uddybe dit spørgsmål?”.
 These are useful sentences, if you are unsure of the question and want to get it repeated or if you need a couple of seconds to rethink the answer.

 - Eye contact.
 Keep a good eye contact with both your teacher and censor.
-That gives them an impression of you being confident and present.
-On the other hand, if you have a flickering gaze and avoid eye contact, it will send a signal of uncertainty.
+That leaves a good impression of you being confident and present.
+On the other hand, if you have a flickering gaze and avoid eye contact, it makes an impression of uncertainty.

 - Start with an outline of your presentation.
 To your teacher and censor, it shows, that you are safe in your topic, and you know, what you are doing.
 If you get stuck in the middle of the exam, you have a guideline to support you, and both your teacher and censor can help you too.